Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Redfern has 50 active public transport stops offering a mix of train and bus services.
-These are served by 30 unique routes, facilitating 20,159 weekly passenger trips in total.
-The area's transport accessibility is rated excellent, with residents on average located 121 meters from the nearest stop.
+These stops are served by 30 different routes, providing a total of 20,159 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically located 121 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the dominant mode of transport at 36%, followed by train at 24% and walking at 18%.
+Vehicle ownership averages 0.3 per dwelling, below the regional average.

-Service frequency averages 2,879 trips per day across all routes, equating to about 403 weekly trips per individual stop.
+According to the 2021 Census, a high 61.0% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 2,879 trips per day across all routes, equating to approximately 403 weekly trips per individual stop.

 Frequently Asked Questions - Transport